 Also just think how George Eliot in the last pages of The Mill on the Floss deals with the drowning of Maggie Tulliver and her brother, clinging together in the flood.
 I can only give here the last lines of the penultimate chapter:

 OK, so Tom Brown isn’t great but it’s one of the excerpts I had to hand.
 Better to dip anywhere into Jonathan Swift, Anthony Trollope, D.H.
-Lawrence, or Jane Austen (whom I have seen dismissed as a romantic novelist) and many others in the 19th century.
-Jane Austen’s little chestnut, ‘A very narrow income has a tendency to contract the mind and sour the temper’ is already of a different order and far above anything written by Socrates and other philosophers on human life.
+Lawrence, or Jane Austen and many others in the 19th century.
+Jane Austen’s little chestnut, ‘A very narrow income has a tendency to contract the mind and sour the temper’ is already of a different order and far above anything written by Socrates and other philosophers, on human life.

-Philosophy has always been an expression of minds that lack that special intelligence and capacity for understanding that human beings have been blessed with (See other posts under Philosophy on this site.)
+Philosophy, ever since 580 BC, has been an expression of minds that lack that special intelligence and capacity for understanding that human beings have been blessed with.
 They either lack it or leave it disregarded and fallow.
 Logic,mathematics and science are presently or historically the extent to which philosophers’ minds work.
 They inevitably have a facile understanding of the life of the self, and then use this facile understanding as a basis for step-by-step logicking into abstractions which impress people as Wisdom on human life.
-That certain something of human intelligence that philosophers lack hasn’t even got a name and is considered to fall outside Reason and Rationality.
-No-one can encompass everything.
+That certain something of human intelligence that philosophers lack (and no-one can encompass everything) hasn’t even got a name and is considered to fall outside Reason and Rationality.